AutoTAMP: Autoregressive Task and Motion Planning with LLMs as Translators and Checkers: INTRODUCTION

-Early efforts showed promising results using LLMs as direct task planners \citep{llms-zero-shot-planners}, i.e., generating a sequence of sub-tasks based on a set of natural language instructions, but were limited by a lack of feedback and verification of executability of the sub-task sequence.
-Further research addressed executability by connecting sub-tasks to control policy affordance functions \citep{saycan}, providing environmental feedback of robot actions \citep{inner-monologue}, and interleaving action feasibility checking with LLM action proposals \citep{text2motion}.
-However, these approaches struggle with various task complexities, such as temporally-dependent multi-step actions, action sequence optimization, task constraints, etc. Furthermore, these frameworks factor the planning problem and use LLMs to infer a task plan separately from the motion plan.
-In many situations, the task and motion plan must optimized together to fulfill the task.
+Promising early efforts used LLMs as direct task planners \cite{llms-zero-shot-planners} generating a sequence of sub-tasks based on a set of natural language instructions, but these approaches were limited by a lack of feedback and inability to verify whether sub-task sequences are executable.
+Further research addressed executability by connecting sub-tasks to control policy affordance functions \cite{saycan}, providing environmental feedback of robot actions \cite{inner-monologue}, and interleaving action feasibility checking with LLM action proposals \cite{text2motion}; this last work also addressed long-horizon action dependencies.
+However, these approaches struggle with complex tasks involving temporally-dependent multi-step actions, action sequence optimization \cite{saycan, inner-monologue}, and constraints on task execution \cite{text2motion}.
+Furthermore, these frameworks factor the planning problem and use LLMs to infer a task plan separately from the motion plan.
+In many situations, the task and motion plan must be optimized together to fulfill the task.
 For instance, when the task is `reach all locations via the shortest path', the order of places to be visited (task planning) depends on the geometry of the environment and the related motion optimization.
-Unfortunately, as we show in this paper, LLMs do not seem capable of directly generating trajectories, possibly related to limitations in complex spatial and numerical reasoning \citep{chatgpt_for_robot,llms-still-cannot-plan}.
+Unfortunately, we find that LLMs do not seem capable of directly generating trajectories, possibly due to limitations in complex spatial and numerical reasoning \cite{chatgpt_for_robot,llms-still-cannot-plan}.